owntracks/frontend/docs/config.md

 subsequent points is greater than `maxPointDistance`, it will not contibute to the calculated travelled distance.

+This also includes a calculation of elevation gain / loss.

 - Type: [`Boolean`]
 - Default: `true`